flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 2.2.
 Total Control Via Few Keys

 Flowlist is so simple that I can control it without mouse or trackpad.
 With just a few intelligently laid out key commands, I have all the power at my fingertips.
 And that's only suitable for a productivity app that takes a lot of text input anyway.
-The menu shows all currently available key commands:
+At any moment, the menu shows the available key commands:

 <img src="/blog-images/software-development/flowlist/key_commands.png" style="max-width:483px">